 The 1922 Norwood House sits on Town Lake Metropolitan Park atop a bluff on the southern side of Lady Bird Lake, west of I-35, at 1012 Edgecliff Terrace.
 Recently, efforts by a nonprofit partner to reconstruct the historic house and site features were halted and the Parks and Recreation Department is evaluating whether to continue with the project or propose an alternative improvement at the site.
-District 9
+City Council District 9

 Update